Studying on the Summer Intensive Course

 You will be provided a textbook chosen by the teacher in the beginning of the course.
 It is included in the course price.

-In addition to the textbook, the teaching materials include: authentic texts, music and videos.
+In addition to the textbook, the teaching materials may include authentic texts, music and videos.
 The contents are genuinely useful also in the later stages of your studies.

 Course venue